polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-4-use-external-accounts.md

 }
 ```

 We will declare our DApp and request access to the external accounts in a `useEffect` React hook that we are now familiar with.
 We used to call `loadAccounts()` to initialize the keyring.
 This function also accepts injected accounts as arguments, so all we'll have to do is `loadAccounts(injectedAccounts)`.
-Quite handy isn't it?
+Quite handy, isn't it?

 Instead of calling `loadAccounts()` in its own `useEffect` React hook, we will call it once we have collected the external accounts and the user has granted us access.
 Then we can call `loadAccounts()` with the correct parameters.